 The Registrars of Voters shall designate the polling place or places for the City of each ward of the City for each general City election and for any other voting by the electors.
 All elections and other voting shall be conducted as provided in this Charter and the laws of the City and State and United States.
 If not otherwise provided, the polls shall remain open from 6:00 a.m. to 8:00 p.m.
-If not otherwise provided, the Registrars of Voters shall publish a notice of the election or other voting in a newspaper having a substantial circulation in the City at least seven (7) days prior to the election or other voting.
+If not otherwise provided, the Registrars of Voters shall publish a notice of the election or other voting as required by Connecticut State Statutes and on the City's website. in a newspaper having a substantial circulation in the City at least seven (7) days prior to the election or other voting.